 450 Stony Point Rd.
 (707) 781-3132

 Features a 4-acre corn maze, petting zoo, straw mountain made from 500 hay bales, and pumpkins and squash grown by Farmer Jim, a fourth generation Petaluma farmer.

 Tara Firma Farms

 3796 I St. Ext.
 (707) 765-1202

-Free tours are available every Saturday and Sunday at 10am, noon and 2pm.
+Free tours are available every Saturday and Sunday at noon.
 Learn about their all natural and environmentally friendly farming practices.
 This 300-acre farm hosts private events with live music & organic farm-fresh catering.

 |Tolay Lake Regional Park||

 Join park staff on a four hour guided hike at Tolay Lake Regional Park at 9:00 on Saturdays.
 Call (707) 789-9644 after 7:00 am the day of hike to confirm.
 Parking fee is $6 per car, or free with Annual Park Pass.